henryaddison/prolexa/Readme.md

+# Henry and Vanessa's submission #

+### Examples we addressed

+1. Harry Potter (imaginary worlds)
+2. Ostriches and wounded birds don't fly (Birds Rulebase)
+3. Birds typically don't fly, but ostriches can (Birds Rulebase)
+4. Electricity Rulebase 1

+### To load an example

+---
+---

+### Read me from original code

 This repository contains Prolog code for a simple question-answering assistant.
 The top-level module is `prolexa.pl`, which can either be run in the command line or with speech input and output through the
 [alexa developer console](https://developer.amazon.com/alexa/console/ask).